dispatchrun/timecraft/README.md

 sandboxing, task orchestration, and time travel capabilities.

-The development of distributed systems comes with many challenges, and satisfying the instrumentation, scale, or security requirements add up to the difficulty.
-By combining a sandbox, a task orchestrator and a time machine in a software runtime, Timecraft intends to bring the tools and structure to help developers on their journey to construct, test, and operate such systems.
+The development of distributed systems comes with many challenges, and satisfying the instrumentation, scale, or security requirements adds up to the difficulty.
+By combining a sandbox, a task orchestrator, and a time machine in a software runtime, Timecraft intends to bring the tools and structure to help developers on their journey to construct, test, and operate such systems.